jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/04/2017-04-27-dr-jason-lisle-facebook-post-on-induction.md

 <p class="quoted-text">
-“1.
-What are necessary and sufficient conditions for Logic and induction, and how have you come aware of these?”
+"1.
+What are necessary and sufficient conditions for Logic and induction, and how have you come aware of these?"
 </p>

 We would need to have a good (non-arbitrary) objective reason to believe in the existence and properties of laws of logic, in a way that makes it possible for us to know that laws of logic do indeed have these properties – properties such as universality, invariance, without exceptions, accessible to the human mind, etc.   The biblical God satisfies these conditions as I show below, and I am aware of these things by God’s revelation.

 <p class="quoted-text">
-“Essentially, why do they need a justification?”
+"Essentially, why do they need a justification?"
 </p>

 Every rational belief requires justification – that’s what ‘rational’ means.
 It is dangerous to hold to beliefs that cannot be justified, because they are likely to be wrong, and wrong beliefs have adverse consequences.
 Also, as Christians, we are morally obligated to be rational – to think in a way that is consistent with the character of God, and hence to have good reasons for our beliefs (Isaiah 55:7-8, 2 Corinthians 10:5, 1 Peter 3:15).

 <p class="quoted-text">
-“2.
-How does the Christian Worldview satisfy these conditions?”
+"2.
+How does the Christian Worldview satisfy these conditions?"
 </p>

 The laws of logic are rooted in the nature of God who has made Himself known to us by revelation.
 For example, all truth is in God (Colossians 2:3, John 14:6), and God cannot deny Himself (2 Timothy 2:13), thus truth cannot contradict truth, and so there is necessarily a law of non-contradiction in the Christian worldview.
 Laws of logic are absolute and exceptionless because God is sovereign over all creation and all truth claims (Isaiah 46:9-10; Colossians 2:3).
 They are universal because God is omnipresent and His mind controls all creation (Jeremiah 23:24, Hebrews 1:3).
 Laws of logic are invariant because God is beyond time and does not change (2 Peter 3:8, Malachi 3:6).
 These laws of logic are accessible to the human mind because we are made in God’s image (Genesis 1:27) and God has commanded us to think in a way that is consistent with His nature (Isaiah 55:7-8).
 Likewise, God has promised us uniformity in nature (Genesis 8:22) and since He is beyond time He is the only person who is in a position to know on His own authority.

 That’s the short answer.
-The details are in a book I wrote called “The Ultimate Proof of Creation.”
+The details are in a book I wrote called "The Ultimate Proof of Creation."
 Blessings.